How the Indiana AIDS Walk impacts The Damien Center

 Above is just a small picture of why The Indiana AIDS Walk is so important to our community and to The Damien Center.
 With the money raised from The Indiana AIDS Walk, we are able to empower individuals and act as a beacon of hope in difficult times.
 The Indiana AIDS Walk and money raised for the DEFA Fund helps people move towards a life of stability.

 Get involved with the Indiana AIDS Walk and help surround, empower, and assist those that The Damien Center works with every day.
 Help The Damien Center help others in the community by raising money for the DEFA Fund.
-To view our team's progress or to join our team, please click here.

 Please spread the word - ask your friends and family to help serve those in the community who have been affected by HIV.
 Every dollar counts and every little bit will help break down barriers to care.